ServerlessNinja/aws-email-wrangler/README.md

 3. SES Receipt Rule invokes the Lambda function and passes metadata about EML file in context
 4. Lambda function loads the EML file from S3 bucket, extracts document attachments (selected content type), and saves them back to S3 bucket in the `attachments/` folder.
 5. Lambda execution logs are streamed to a dedicated CloudWatch Log Group
-6. EventBridge custom Bus is configured as Lambda Destination to collect events emitted on Lambda fucntion execution success/failure
+6. EventBridge custom Bus is configured as Lambda Destination to collect events emitted on Lambda function's successful and failed executions
 7. EventBridge Rule target is configured to stream the events to a dedicated CloudWAtch Log Group
 8. CloudWatch Dashboard uses CloudWatch Log Insights to query for execution and destination logs to show number of successfull or failed Lambda function executions, as well as number of extracted document attachments from the EML files.